Saikumar1801/CommunityPage/README.md

-# QRAlliymi Website – Community Page Task
+# 📌 QRAlliymi Community Hub

-This repository contains the integrated **QRAlliymi Community Page**, which combines the **News (소식)**, **FAQ**, and **Contact Us (문의하기)** sections into a single, navigable page.
-It aligns with the design and navigation standards of the main QRAlliymi site, with all functionality encapsulated in one file.
+This repository contains the **QRAlliymi Community Hub**, a unified single-page web application that integrates five key sections of the QRAlliymi service into one self-contained, portable HTML file.

 ---

 ## 📁 Project Directory: `QR/`

-Here is a proposed structure and explanation for the `QR/` directory to accommodate the integrated community page:

 ```bash
 QR/